 Chart Configuration¶

-Includes commonly used configurations and advanced configurations for charts.
+Includes common and advanced configurations for charts.

 Common Configurations¶